The Walt Disney Company [DIS] – A worthy Stock for long-term investors

 The Walt Disney Company [NYSE:DIS]: Analyst Rating and Earnings

-Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
-As it relates to The Walt Disney Company [DIS], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
+Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
+For The Walt Disney Company [DIS] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 12/30/2019.
 On average, stock market experts give DIS an Overweight rating.
-The average 12-month price forecast for this stock is $104.69, with the high estimate being $175.00, the low estimate being $100.00 and the median estimate amounting to $133.50.
-This is compared to its latest closing price of $103.50.
+The average 12-month price forecast for this stock is $104.41, with the high estimate being $175.00, the low estimate being $100.00 and the median estimate amounting to $127.50.
+This is compared to its latest closing price of $106.63.

 Fundamental Analysis of The Walt Disney Company [DIS]